Youssef-ben/Cassandra.Fluent.Migrator/Docs/cassandra-migrator-design.md

 ApplyMigrationAsync();
 ```

-### Migration Helper
+### Migrator Helper

-Interface: `IFluentCassandraMigrator`
+Interface: `ICassandraFluentMigrator`

-Handler  : `FluentCassandraMigrator`
+Handler  : `CassandraFluentMigrator`

 This Class will contain the methods that will be needed by the user to create his migrations.
-It offers a set of method that can be chained together for fluent code.
+It should offer a set of methods that can be chained together for fluent code.

 This helper will be devided to two sections (Class and extensions)

 #### Class

 This Class should be called in the constructor of the user migration and should be used as private property.

 it define the following methods:

 _**Note:** it's recomended to use strings instead of `nameof(...)` when using the migration methods this will allow to keep a certain consistency in your migrations._